-- Gauge the speeds of each lane and join the lane where the swimmers swim at your speed.
-This is because it is distracting for experienced swimmers to have to constantly pass slower swimmers.
+Gauge the speeds of each lane and join the lane where the swimmers swim at your pace.
+This is because it is distracting for experienced swimmers to have to pass slower swimmers constantly.

-- If there are two swimmers in the lane, it can be split into halves and each swimmer swims in one half of the lane.
+If there are two swimmers in the lane, it can be split into halves, and each swimmer swims on his side of the lane.
 Or the swimmers use the “circle” format described hereafter.

-- If there are more than two swimmers in the lane, they should all circle in the lane.
-This is most often done counterclockwise.
+If there are more than two swimmers in the lane, they should circle in the lane.
+This is most often done by swimming counterclockwise.

-- If you are the second swimmer to join a lane, discuss with the first one how you will share the lane.
+If you are the second swimmer to join a lane, discuss with the other one how you will share the lane.

-- Don’t dive into the lane from the starting blocks when you join a lane.
-This can be distracting or even flat out frightening for swimmers that are concentrated swimming their laps and don’t know what is happening.
-Normally, diving from the starting blocks should only be done during practice under supervision of a coach and when the lane isn’t used by lap swimmers.
+Don’t dive into the lane from the starting blocks when you join a lane.
+This can be distracting or even frightening for swimmers who are concentrated on swimming their laps and don’t know what is happening.
+Normally, diving from the starting blocks should only be done during practice under the supervision of a coach and when lap swimmers don’t use the lane.

-- Don’t push off the wall right in front of a faster swimmer.
+Don’t push off the wall right in front of a faster swimmer, especially if he’s going to do a flip turn.
 Let him/her pass first.

 Likewise, don’t push off right behind a slower swimmer to directly pass him by.
 Leave him some room before pushing off.